 Depending on how much extra body fat you are carrying, beginning an exercise plan can be anywhere from difficult to outright dangerous.
 If you only have a few pounds to lose, you may not be in much danger of negative consequences from starting a new workout routine.
 If, on the other hand, your body mass is extremely high, you could be putting yourself in danger of physical injury or even a heart attack by going too hard too soon in your new exercise plan.
 Losing weight fast can seem like a good thing, but losing too much weight too quickly can put you at risk of constipation, gallstones, malnutrition, fatigue, and more.

 Being overweight can be a risk factor for problems associated with exercise, but if you have undergone any form of weight loss surgery or procedure in an attempt to lose weight, the risks are even greater.
 After bariatric revision or a procedure such as an endoscopic sleeve gastroplasty, you will not be able to take in as many calories as you would otherwise.
 This can lead to serious problems if you are trying to exercise but can’t get enough fluids and nutrients to replenish your body.

 At True You Weight Loss, we have the expertise and experience to help you navigate the potential pitfalls of starting a workout routine after a weight loss procedure.
-We also offer alternatives such as the ORBERA® Managed Weight Loss System and the AspireAssist that are completely reversible.
+We also offer alternatives such as the ORBERA® Managed Weight Loss System.
 If you are struggling against severe obesity, these alternatives to traditional weight loss surgery can give you more options to take control of your weight through a more active lifestyle down the road.
 To learn more about these and other services we provide, request a consultation today.